DaddyVladd/limiter-files/README.md

 # NetLimiter Battleye Bypass

 ## Overview
-This repository provides three essential files to help you quickly bypass Battleye and crack the license to remain undetected.
+This repository provides three essential files to help you quickly bypass Battleye and crack the NL license while also creating an undetected NetLimiter.

 ## How to Use
 Follow these steps to apply the bypass: